baroquerock/baroquerock.github.io/_posts/2018-08-06-on-iterators-python.md

 ---
 &nbsp;

 <em>**Disclaimer**: All characters appearing in this work are fictitious.
 Any resemblance to real pythons, living or dead, is purely coincidental.
 This is a very informal treatment of iterator and generator concepts in the Python language.
 I will be glad to hear any suggestions on how to make the metaphors used here more vivid and precise.
-Meanwhile, if you need to dive deeper I recommend checking this [Datacamp article](https://www.datacamp.com/community/tutorials/python-iterator-tutorial). </em>
+Meanwhile, if you need to dive deeper I recommend checking this [Datacamp article](https://www.datacamp.com/community/tutorials/python-iterator-tutorial).
+Now we are ready, let's begin! </em>

 <del>Imagine you are a sales manager at Parch and Posey</del>.